souzathg/souzathg/README.md

-## Hi, I'm Thiago! 👋🏽👨🏾‍💻

-I'm an Automation and Control Engineering student and I have a degree in science and technology, aspiring to be a software engineer.
-I'm a QA and Tests Automation Engineer with 2 years of experience at [Vericode](https://vericode.com.br) using [Karate](https://github.com/karatelabs/karate), [Cypress](https://cypress.io), and [Cucumber](https://cucumber.io).
+# Hi there! 👋🏽👨🏾‍💻

+I'm **Thiago**, a passionate Software Engineer based in São Paulo, Brazil, bringing over 4 years of experience in the dynamic field of IT.
-My main goals are making open-source software more accessible and spread, making Linux more known and used, developing clean code, and creating technology to connect, elevate and include people.
+My main goals are making open-source software more accessible and spread, making Linux more known and used, developing clean and performatic code, and creating technology to connect, elevate and include people.

-#### Find me around the web:
+## Find me around the web:

 <div>
   <a href="https://www.linkedin.com/in/souzathg/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>